note, I’ve updated this blog and some of the stats in July 2022.

 And if you’re wondering, it seems the Palace does indeed have a time setting on its thermostat.
 While there is always a low level of gas usage, it seems they bump up the heating at 4am in the morning, slowly rising until 7am.
 It’s then kept steady at until 1pm where they start to turn it down for the night.

 But there is also another side to the story.
 Big inefficient buildings are bad for the environment.
-From the 8th May until the 2nd June, the Westminster Estates carbon impact through aas was 175,922 Kg alone.
+From the 8th May until the 2nd June 2018, the Westminster Estates carbon impact through natural gas was 175,922 Kg alone.
 Compared to 88,749Kg Portcullis House in the same period.
 So I’m sure energy efficiency will be considered when Parliament finally gets renovated in the next few years.

 Nevertheless, it’s reassuring that, if anything, the House of Westminster is like any other working environment, except the complaints about the office temperature are public record.
 But just remember that if the Houses of Parliament took over 100 years to stop arguing over temperature, what hope do you have ?